 It is designated for one of the Land Commissioners to be a Gaelic speaker: there are currently two Commissioners with Gaelic language skills.
-There are currently no designations and/or requirements for the Commission's staff to have Gaelic language skills.
+There are currently no designations and/or requirements for the Commission's staff to have Gaelic language skills, though some members of staff do have Gaelic language skills and this is under consideration.